 Chocolate & Hazelnut: I like to decorate with ingredients that indicate the flavor of my desserts.
-In case of this Chocolate Hazelnut macaron I made some decoration using melted chocolate, concretely melted Callebaut Milk Chocolate (callets) and hazelnut including the skin
+In the case of this Chocolate Hazelnut macaron I made some decorations using melted chocolate, concretely melted Callebaut Milk Chocolate (callets), and hazelnut including the skin

 1. How to make French macarons – Italian meringue technique

-This Chocolate Hazelnut macaron recipe is based on the Italian meringue method.
-Once you are in the process of making macarons, you will realize that although the whole process looks like 20+ steps here, in reality it is literally less than 15 minutes.
+This macaron recipe is based on the Italian meringue method.
+Once you start making macarons you will realize that although the whole process looks like 20+ steps here, in reality, it is literally less than 15 minutes.

-Regarding the quantity of this macaron recipe: it makes about two trays of macaron shells (22 macarons after the shells are sandwiched together) depending on the size and how closely you pipe them next to each other.
-In theory, you can half the recipe but it is not easy to whip up half size meringue also difficult to measure the temp of the sugar syrup if you half it as the quantity would be too small.
-I do not recommend to half or double this macaron recipe if you are a beginner.
+Regarding the quantity of this macaron recipe, it makes about two trays of macaron shells (22 macarons after the shells are sandwiched together) depending on the size and how closely you pipe them next to each other.
+In theory, you can half the recipe but it is not easy to whip up half size meringue also difficult to measure the temperature of the sugar syrup if it is a too small amount.
+Overall, I do not recommend half the macaron recipe if you are a beginner.

 - First and foremost before starting this macaron recipe you have to measure all your ingredients with a Digital scale.
-This is non negotiable, you absolutely can not make macarons using cups and whatever other funny measurements.
-It might work for cookies (not really as it is very easy to measure a little bit too much of this, too little of that), but definitely not for French macarons
+This is non-negotiable, you absolutely can not make macarons using cups, it is simply inaccurate.
+It might work for simpler cookies (not really), but definitely not for macarons

-- Make sure you arrange every tool you will need at hand, there is nothing more stressful than not finding the piping bag when you need.
-You will need the following items: Rubber spatula, Stand mixer with whisk attachment to beat egg white, Infrared thermometer gun or any other cheaper thermometer to measure the sugar syrup, Piping bag with a round nozzle tip eg. Wilton 2A Round nozzle tip, 2 Silicone baking mat or 2 trays with parchment paper, Digital oven thermometer to check your REAL oven temperature.
+- Arrange every tool you will need at hand, there is nothing more stressful than not finding the piping bag when you need it.
+You will need the following items: Rubber spatula, Stand mixer with a whisk attachment, Infrared thermometer gun or any other cheaper thermometer to measure the sugar syrup, Piping bag with a round nozzle tip eg. 1A Round nozzle tip, Silicone baking mat, or a tray with parchment paper, Digital oven thermometer to check your REAL oven temperature.
 Prepare also the food coloring next to the mixer

 - Wipe down the mixing bowl and whisk attachment with vinegar to remove any potential residue

-- Pulse blend almond flour, hazelnut flour with icing sugar for 5-10 seconds (not longer as nuts can get sticky / oily ), then sift them together with a fine mesh sieve and measure with a Digital scale
+- Pulse blend your dry ingredients; almond flour, hazelnut flour, icing sugar for 5-10 seconds (no longer as the almond can get sticky/oily ), then sift them together with a fine mesh sieve and measure with a Digital scale

-- Make sure egg white is on room temp, you will need 2 x 55g.
-No need to age the egg white
+- Make sure egg white is at room temperature, you will need 2 x 55g

 - Move one of the 55g egg white into the mixing bowl of your Stand mixer